m-h-c-t/mh-helper-extension/README.md

 </kbd>

 ### Credits
 Special thanks to all who have contributed with advice, bug reports, and/or code!
-A few honorable mentions: tehhowch, AardWolf, tsitu, Loaf, groupsky, Nick (HornTracker), and the Discord server mods.
+A few honorable mentions: tehhowch, AardWolf, tsitu, Loaf, groupsky, Nick (HornTracker), wOen, and the Discord server mods.